Pupperazzi: Development and release

 Pupperazzi was developed by indie studio Sundae Month.
 The idea of the game was created during an internal game jam as an arcade-style photography game.
 Development lasted from late 2018 to 2019, but the project was later scrapped.
 The team liked the game's concept and revived the project in 2019 to work more on it.
 Lead developer Isobel Shasha stated that the team wanted to preserve multiplayer, but it became "too complicated" and "just ultimately wasn't possible".

 The game was announced by a trailer on May 24, 2019, with a later release date on Steam that same year.
 On August 25, 2020, Kitfox Games was announced as the publisher of Pupperazzi during the Wholesome Snack showcase of the Wholesome Games event.
 On June 12, 2021, a trailer was released during the Wholesome Direct of E3 2021, showing off a location called Muttropolis.
 On August 10, 2021, the game was confirmed to launch on Xbox One and be available for Xbox Game Pass subscribers.
 The game was released for macOS, Windows, Xbox One, and Xbox Series X/S on January 20, 2022.
-It is set to be released for Nintendo Switch in April 2023.
+It was released for Nintendo Switch in April 2023.